| |

 Press in August, 2010.
 A collection of his fiction, Lost in

-Wyoming, was published in July, 2009, also by Barclay
+Wyoming, was published in July, 2009, also by Barclay Creek

 Scott Sadil